-In addition to the Online Data Retrieval program, IGI also created the Registration and Recovery Service.
-The RRS service allows you to register your diamond jewelry in the IGI data bank.
-That arrangement makes diamond identification and recovery hassle-free.
-It’s especially beneficial for insured diamonds.
-In case you lose your diamond, the insurance company will almost always indemnify you with a similar jewel.
+In addition to the Online Data Retrieval program, the IGI has also created the Registration and Recovery Service via which a piece of diamond jewelry can be registered in the IGI data bank.
+This arrangement makes diamond identification and recovery hassle-free and is especially beneficial for insured diamonds.
+In case a diamond is lost, the insurance company will almost always indemnify its owner with a similar jewel.

-If you happen to lose or damage your diamond, you can call IGI’s toll-free number and report the matter.
-For destroyed diamonds, IGI issues a computer printout describing the diamond in detail.
-If your diamond is stolen, the company will contact the local police in the area of incidence.
-Additionally, IGI would search on the diamond auction market in case your stolen jewelry comes up for sale.
-The company would also put up alerts in the industry.
-That way, all manufacturers, retailers, and pawn stores will know about your stolen diamond and keep an eye out for it.
+If a diamond owner happens to lose or damage their diamond, they can call the IGI’s toll-free number and report the matter.
+If the diamond is destroyed, the IGI issues a computer printout describing the diamond in detail.
+But if it is stolen, the company will contact the local police.
+Additionally, the institute would search on the diamond auction market in case the stolen jewelry comes up for sale.
+The company would also put up alerts in the industry so that manufacturers, retailers, and pawn stores can know about the stolen diamond and keep an eye out for it.

-Besides all these services, IGI provides gemology courses through the IGI's School of Gemology.
-The IGI's School of Gemology was the first school to offer a practical Rough Diamond course.
-Some areas of study the school focus on include training on rough diamonds and colored stones, jewelry design, jewelry CAD, and retail workshops.
+Besides all these services, the IGI provides gemology courses through their School of Gemology.
+The school was the first to offer a practical Rough Diamond course.
+Some areas of study that the school focuses on include training on rough diamonds and colored stones, jewelry design, jewelry CAD, and retail workshops.

-IGI is the world’s largest gemological lab.
-The company’s mission is to continually offer professionally graded diamonds to its clients all over the world.
-And it has succeeded in delivering on that mandate for the duration of its existence.
-Besides its amazing offers, the IGI website is a goldmine of information.
-On the site, you can learn about anything concerning diamonds.
-Such information is useful if you intend to purchase a diamond.
+The IGI is the world’s largest gemological lab, bent upon continually offering professionally graded diamonds to their clients all over the world.
+The institute has succeeded in delivering on that mandate for the duration of its existence.
+Besides amazing offers, the IGI website is a goldmine of information where one can learn about anything concerning diamonds.
+Such information is useful when intending to purchase a diamond.